UNITED STATES

 Level 2: Quoted prices in inactive markets for identical assets or liabilities, quoted prices for similar assets or liabilities in active markets, or other observable inputs either directly related to the asset or liability or derived principally from corroborated observable market data.

 Level 3: Unobservable inputs due to the fact that there is little or no market activity.
-This entails using assumptions in models which estimate what market participants would use in pricing the asset or liability.
+This entails using assumptions in models that estimate what market participants would use in pricing the asset or liability.

 The following table summarizes the Company’s financial assets and liabilities measured on a recurring basis at fair value by respective level of the fair value hierarchy: